paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-02-13-kris_benbow.md

   - Friends
   - In memoriam
 ---
 Life is full of contrasts, but rarely are they so stark.
-Travelling back from Oban yesterday morning on the majestic West Highland Line, I looked across a beautiful snow-covered landscape, thankful that after much dithering, I had decided to book this last-minute trip north.
+Travelling back from Oban yesterday morning on the majestic West Highland Railway, I looked across a beautiful snow-covered landscape, thankful that after much dithering, I had decided to book this last-minute trip north.
 But it was here, within this winter wonderland, that I learnt of the tragic and untimely death of my good friend, Kris Benbow.

 * * *

 McDonald's isn't the first place you'd expect to establish a life-long friendship, but this was to be my good fortune.
-I don't remember the first time we met, but I do recall returning to the restaurant after my first year at university and being surprised to see him wearing a manager's shirt.
+I don't remember the first time I met Kris, but I do recall returning to the restaurant after my first year at university, only to be surprised that he was now wearing a manager's shirt.
 Afterall, Kris was never one to take the job seriously – few did – and was often at the centre of various jokes and pranks.
 But likeable and smart, he knew how to have fun and get the job done.
 Not only that, he could instil that same attitude in others.
-When I was later promoted to the same position, I discovered that supervising teenagers in an environment peppered with health and safety risks is incredibly stressful, and not the least bit enjoyable, which made Kris’ abilities even more impressive.
+When I was later promoted to the same position, I discovered that supervising teenagers in an environment peppered with health and safety risks is incredibly stressful, and not the least bit enjoyable, which only made Kris’ abilities all the more impressive.

 {% include figure.html
   src="2018/02/coed-y-brenin_2004.jpg"